CapsCode-Website/blogfiles/javascript/duplicate-parameters-in-javascript-function/index.md

 In Strict mode we cannot duplicate the parameter name.

-## How do arrow functions treat duplicate parameters? <a name="chapter-2"></a>
+## How do arrow functions treat duplicate parameters? <a name="chapter-3"></a>

 Now here is something about arrow functions:

 > Unlike regular functions, arrow functions do not allow duplicate parameters, whether in strict or non-strict mode.
-Duplicate parameters will cause a `Syntax Error` to be thrown.\_
+Duplicate parameters will cause a `Syntax Error` to be thrown.

 ```js
 // Always throws a syntax error